xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges27.md

 Starting / stopping
 -------------------

-When starting arangod, the server will now drop the process privileges to the specified values in options `--server.uid` and `--server.gid` instantly after parsing the startup options.
+When starting avocadod, the server will now drop the process privileges to the specified values in options `--server.uid` and `--server.gid` instantly after parsing the startup options.

 That means when either `--server.uid` or `--server.gid` are set, the privilege change will happen earlier.
-This may prevent binding the server to an endpoint with a port number lower than 1024 if the arangodb user has no privileges for that.
-Previous versions of ArangoDB changed the privileges later, so some startup actions were still carried out under the invoking user (i.e. likely *root* when started via init.d or system scripts) and especially binding to low port numbers was still possible there.
+This may prevent binding the server to an endpoint with a port number lower than 1024 if the avocadodb user has no privileges for that.
+Previous versions of AvocadoDB changed the privileges later, so some startup actions were still carried out under the invoking user (i.e. likely *root* when started via init.d or system scripts) and especially binding to low port numbers was still possible there.

-The default privileges for user *arangodb* will not be sufficient for binding to port numbers lower than 1024.
-To have an ArangoDB 2.7 bind to a port number lower than 1024, it needs to be started with either a different privileged user, or the privileges of the *arangodb* user have to raised manually beforehand.
+The default privileges for user *avocadodb* will not be sufficient for binding to port numbers lower than 1024.
+To have an AvocadoDB 2.7 bind to a port number lower than 1024, it needs to be started with either a different privileged user, or the privileges of the *avocadodb* user have to raised manually beforehand.

-Additionally, Linux startup scripts and systemd configuration for arangod now will adjust the NOFILE (number of open files) limits for the process.
-The limit value is set to 131072 (128k) when ArangoDB is started via start/stop commands.
+Additionally, Linux startup scripts and systemd configuration for avocadod now will adjust the NOFILE (number of open files) limits for the process.
+The limit value is set to 131072 (128k) when AvocadoDB is started via start/stop commands.
-The goal of this change is to prevent arangod from running out of available file descriptors for socket connections and datafiles.
+The goal of this change is to prevent avocadod from running out of available file descriptors for socket connections and datafiles.

 Connection handling
 -------------------

-arangod will now actually close lingering client connections when idle for at least the duration specified in the `--server.keep-alive-timeout` startup option.
+avocadod will now actually close lingering client connections when idle for at least the duration specified in the `--server.keep-alive-timeout` startup option.

-In previous versions of ArangoDB, idle connections were not closed by the server when the timeout was reached and the client was still connected.
+In previous versions of AvocadoDB, idle connections were not closed by the server when the timeout was reached and the client was still connected.
 Now the connection is properly closed by the server in case of timeout.
 Client applications relying on the old behavior may now need to reconnect to the